zangston/blog/_posts/2023-05-22-first-post.md

 `hello world`

-hi world. hi universe. hi friends. hi future winston. and hi ethan
+hi world. hi universe. hi friends. hi future winston. and hi ethan.

-this is by no means my first words to the universe. i've spoken millions of words before the ones being typed into this .md file. i honestly have no idea what this blog will be used for. what's not personal enough that i'm willing to have it out on the internet but personal enough for me to take the time to actually write a blog post instead of the ordinary instagram post?
+these are by no means my first words to the universe. i've spoken millions of words before the ones being typed into this .md file. i honestly have no idea what this blog will be used for. what's not personal enough that i'm willing to have it out on the internet but personal enough for me to take the time to actually write a blog post instead of the ordinary instagram post?

 maybe over the course of some time, i'll figure out what this blog is meant for when i already keep a paper journal.